teacher-analyst/python-api-challenge/README.md

 ### Deliverables
 1.Create a Python script to visualise the weather of over 500 cities of varying distances from the equator.
 You'll use the citipy Python library and the OpenWeatherMap API.
-2. use Jupyter notebooks, the geoViews Python library, and the Geoapify API and your weather data skills to plan future vacations.
+2.Use Jupyter notebooks, the geoViews Python library, and the Geoapify API and your weather data skills to plan future vacations.

 ### Screenshots